edithturn/42-ft-server/README.md

 # ft_server  :whale2: :whale2:
-Set up a web server with **Nginx, phpMyAdmin, MySQL, WordPress and SSL on Docker**
+This project consists of set up a web server with **Nginx, phpMyAdmin, MySQL, WordPress and SSL on Docker**

 ##  General :bell:
 **Docker** is a standard to build and share containerized apps.